ieeevr/2024-test/awards/conference-awards/index.md

 <p>The IEEE VR Best Poster Awards honors exceptional posters published and presented at the IEEE VR conference.
 During the review process, the best poster committee for IEEE VR consists of three distinguished members chosen by the Conference Awards Committee and Poster Chairs, which will select the best posters.
 Posters that receive an award will be marked in the program, and authors will receive a certificate at the conference. </p>

-<h2>Best Demo & Honorable Mention for Best Demo</h2>
+<h2>Best Research Demo & Honorable Mention for Best Research Demo</h2>

 <p>The IEEE VR Best Demo Awards honors exceptional research demos published and presented at the IEEE VR conference.
-The IEEE VR Demo Chairs rank the accepted demos and recommend approximately 10% of all demos for an award.
+The IEEE VR Demo Chairs rank the accepted research demos and recommend approximately 10% of all demos for an award.
 The best demo committee for IEEE VR consists of three distinguished members chosen by the Conference Awards Committee Chairs and the Demo Chairs.
-This committee selects one of the demos for the Best Demo Award and one for the Honorable Mention Award.
+This committee selects one of the research demos for the Best Demo Award and one for the Honorable Mention Award.
 The corresponding authors will receive a certificate at the conference. </p>

-<h2>Best 3DUI Contest & Honorable Mention</h2>
+<h2>Best 3DUI Contest Demo & Honorable Mention</h2>

-<p>The IEEE VR Best 3DUI Contest Submission Awards honors exceptional 3DUI contest submissions published and presented at the IEEE VR conference.
-The 3DUI contest chairs select one of the submissions for the Best 3DUI Contest Submission Award and one for the Honorable Mention Award.
+<p>The IEEE VR Best 3DUI Contest Demo Submission Awards honors exceptional 3DUI contest submissions published and presented at the IEEE VR conference.
+The 3DUI Contest chairs select one of the submissions for the Best 3DUI Contest Demo Submission Award and one for the Honorable Mention Award.
 The final decision is based on a combination of the reviews’ scores, scores from experts testing the contest submission during the conference, and the audience scores.
 The winning team with the highest score will be awarded.
 Authors will receive a certificate at the conference.</p>

 <h2>Best DC Paper & Honorable Mention for Best DC Paper</h2>